mokuda2/senioryearreflection/_posts/2023-04-06-Prodigal-Father-Prodigal-Son.md

 description: An analysis of the emotional relationship between my immediate family members and me
 ---

-(December 8, 2022; college junior) “So you told me that you haven’t come out to your family, right?”
-Peter asked.
+_(December 8, 2022; college junior) “So you told me that you haven’t come out to your family, right?”
+Peter asked._

-“Yeah, just my best friend,” I answered.
+_“Yeah, just my best friend,” I answered._

-“What makes you hesitant about coming out to your family if you don’t mind me asking?”
+_“What makes you hesitant about coming out to your family if you don’t mind me asking?”_

-“I honestly haven’t felt like it’s right to tell them, even though I’ve thought a lot about coming out to them.
+_“I honestly haven’t felt like it’s right to tell them, even though I’ve thought a lot about coming out to them.
 I think I’d tell my parents first, but I could definitely see my mom telling everyone else in the family, so I feel like it should be no one or everyone when I come out.
 I should be the one telling that story.
 Even though it was scary to tell my best friend, I felt like it was right for me to tell her when I did.
-Plus, my family isn’t really my go-to when I want to talk about concerns or problems.”
+Plus, my family isn’t really my go-to when I want to talk about concerns or problems.”_

-“How do you think your parents would react if you told them?”
+_“How do you think your parents would react if you told them?”_

-“Hm… I don’t know.
+_“Hm...
+I don’t know.
 They’re not very expressive.
 In the past, I feel like when I’ve gone to them for help with life situations, they don’t seem to care that much unless it affects their reputation.
 My dad was a stake president when I was in middle school and high school, and he’s a mission president now.
 Maybe they’ll care because ‘the mission president’s son’ is gay.
 But I honestly don’t know.
-I don’t see them kicking me out of the family, but I could see them not caring or not being supportive.”
+I don’t see them kicking me out of the family, but I could see them not caring or not being supportive.”_

-Chapter 3: Prodigal Father, Prodigal Son (September 22, 2023 – October 7, 2023)

-An analysis of the emotional relationship between my immediate family members and me

-Section 1
+## Section 1

 September 22, 2023.
 Even though I had a full-time job secured, I began to feel depressed thinking about moving to Dallas.
-I realized that there was a community of people in Utah who valued both the gospel and their orientation.
+After attending Gather Conference and a few classes of institute, I realized that there was a community of people in Utah who valued both the gospel and their orientation.
 It was something I wanted to find ever since I came out to myself.
 I wasn’t sure if I was going to find that in Dallas.
 There weren’t as many members there, even less so LGBTQ members.

 Even though I was going to be moving to Dallas not even a year later, I wanted to find friends and make new connections.
 There was value in creating memories with people.
 It was also good practice for me in preparation for Dallas, and I knew it was an attribute I wanted in a future husband.